 0x is an open protocol for partially decentralized exchange on the Ethereum blockchain.
-Acting as a base level protocol upon which developers can build exchange functionality into their decentralized applications, 0x represents an attempt to improve upon today’s fragmented landscape of proprietary and application-specific decentralized exchange implementations, as they currently limit the ability to realize the full potential impact of network effects.
+Acting as a base level protocol upon which developers can build exchange functionality into their decentralized applications 0x represents an attempt to improve upon today’s fragmented landscape of proprietary and application-specific decentralized exchange implementations, as they currently limit the ability to realize the full potential impact of network effects.
 While centralized exchanges offer more seamless user experiences, they generally suffer from a single point of failure as they can be mismanaged internally and/or targeted by hackers.
 On the opposite end of the spectrum, completely decentralized exchanges (DEX’s) are trustless, non-custodial systems facilitating the exchange of tokens, but come at the cost of being slow, illiquid, and generally offer poor customer experiences.
 In its simplest form, the 0x protocol is a hybrid implementation of the two approaches that utilizes off-chain order management, which is typically administered in some degree of aggregation by parties called “relayers”, with on-chain settlement.
-This approach allows traders to remain in control of their funds, while eliminating the friction of managing order books on the blockchain.
+This approach allows traders to remain in control of their funds while eliminating the friction of managing order books on the blockchain.
 This approach does, however, introduce alternative challenges.

 The process works by allowing market makers to signal their intent to trade a specific Ethereum asset at a certain price for a certain period of time off-chain where market takers may see and accept it.
 The transaction is only settled on-chain and value is transferred between accounts as a final step.
-The 0x team are of the conviction that open codebases have inherent competitive advantage (over those which are proprietary) in the long run, all other things being equal, and encourage relayers to share their order books with one another via APIs, to increase liquidity across the network 0x expects and therein hopefully enable the network to become more usable as relayers draw from larger pools of liquidity.
+The 0x team are of the conviction that open codebases have an inherent competitive advantage (over those which are proprietary) in the long run, all other things being equal, and encourage relayers to share their order books with one another via APIs, to increase liquidity across the network 0x expects and therein hopefully enable the network to become more usable as relayers draw from larger pools of liquidity.
 0x raised $24 million in an August 2017 token sale.
-0x’s native token, ZRX, is the first ERC-20 token to be hosted on the Coinbase Pro exchange.
+0x’s native token, ZRX, was the first ERC20 token to be hosted on the Coinbase Pro exchange.

 The 0x Cryptosystem